saeedizade/Onto-Generate-2024/Dataset_OntoGen/README.md

 | Story1  | CQ2  | Competency question 2 text | CQ2.ttl | Restriction    |

 Also, we have ontology modules for each CQ.
 Each CQ has an ID (CQID), and the module is CQID.tll.
 Also, each CQ has a Story (StoryID).
 Modules can be found in zip files here, with the provided password in the repository's main readme.
+Stories are saved in the second sheet of the paper.